MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/images-icons/app-store-icon.md

 ms.date: 09/26/2017
 ---

-# App Store Icon
+# App Store Icons in Xamarin.iOS

-_This article covers including and managing an image asset in a Xamarin.iOS app to be used as an App Store Icon._

 Before Xcode 9 all App Store icons were added through iTunes Connect.
 However, this is no longer the case.
 App Store icons now must be included as part of your project bundle and added within an asset catalog.
 Apps that do not contain an App Store icon will be rejected by Apple.